 Relationship with Dietary, Nursing and MDS:

 How is the relationship between speech therapy and these 3 key departments?
 Do they meet regularly and communicate effectively?
 Knowing what is going on with the patients can help ensure the proper speech therapy interventions and prevent re-hospitalizations.
-Speech Therapy needs to ensure patients are on the safest & least restrictive diets.
+The speech therapy department in a skilled nursing facility needs to ensure patients are on the safest & least restrictive diets.
 To do that, the insight of dietary and nursing is necessary while MDS needs to be involved for proper coding.

 The SLP component is a key part of PDPM with a great deal of dollar variation from top to bottom ($15.75 for an SA to $97.50 for an SL).
 Therefore, the accuracy of coding is essential.
 Bringing the unique perspective of speech to the table can help improve the accuracy of diagnosis coding, BIMS, and section K. These important items improve overall reimbursement.